Table of contents

 The user who has received an answer to a question bothering him is more likely to make a purchase.

-In this type of strictly informational content, we should contextually “smuggle” our products, so that the user has a chance to get acquainted with them, and in the future buy them.
+In this type of strictly informational content, we should contextually “smuggle” our products so that the user has a chance to get acquainted with them and in the future buy them.

-Developing such content should be done on a regular basis, according to a pre-prepared content plan, which was created on the basis of an analysis of user searches on a given topic and an analysis of the content of the competition.
+Developing such content should be done regularly, according to a pre-prepared content plan.
+This plan was created based on an analysis of user searches on a given topic and an analysis of the competition’s content.

 9. Don’t-forget-how-major-importance-your-page-speed-and-Core-Web-Vitals-results